Rudolph agrees to free-agent deal with Giants

 “At first you didn’t believe it,” FSU coach Jimbo Fisher told the Palm Beach Post last week.
 “It was shock.
 Travis is ready to fulfill his dream [of playing in the NFL].
 His dad is getting to watch him do it.
 I had to just sit down for a minute and say, ‘Oh my God.’
 Then my thoughts went to him and his wife and everything else, Travis and the family.”

-Rudolph, 5-11, 189 pounds, was projected to be a late-round pick but went undrafted.
+Rudolph, who is 5-11 and 189 pounds, was projected to be a late-round pick but went undrafted.
 Thirty-two other receivers were selected in the NFL Draft.
-On Saturday night, the Giants were one of the teams to call and offer him a free-agency deal.
+On Saturday night, the Giants were one of the teams to call and offer him a free-agent deal.

 Comments